athms/deep-learning-basics/README.md

 This will create a Python 3.8 environment with the name `deep-learning-basics` .

-Activate the new environment:
+Now, activate the new environment:

 ```bash
 conda activate deep-learning-basics
 ```

-Install all required dependencies in this environment:
+and install all required dependencies to the environment:

 ```bash
 pip3 install -r requirements.txt